Derivative-Free Superiorization: Principle and Algorithm: Introduction

 \subsection{Derivative-free superiorization: Expanding the boundaries of superiorization and competing with derivative-free optimization}

 Our motivating purpose in this paper is to investigate the general applicability of derivative-free superiorization (DFS) as an alternative to previously proposed superiorization approaches.
 These earlier approaches were based on generation of nonascending vectors, for target function reduction steps, that mostly required the ability to calculate gradients or subgradients of the target function.
-Paralleling the body of knowledge of derivative-free optimization (DFO), see, e.g., \cite{Conn-book-2009}, we explore a specific DFS algorithm and demonstrate its action numerically.
+Observing the body of knowledge of derivative-free optimization (DFO), see, e.g., \cite{Conn-book-2009}, we explore a DFS algorithm and demonstrate its action numerically.

+In the perturbation phase of the superiorized version of a basic algorithm we replace the target function reduction steps that depend on gradient or subgradient calculations by steps that use a direction search technique which does not require any form of differentiability.
+Continuing the work of \cite{CHS18}, we search the neighborhood of a current point $\boldsymbol{x}$ for a point at which the target function exhibits nonascent.
+A specific scheme for doing this is described in detail below; particularly, in Section \ref{sec:Specific-superiorization-approac}.

+While this might seem a simple technical matter, the ramifications for practical applications of the SM are important.
+For example, in intensity-modulated radiation therapy treatment planning, with photons, protons or other particles, the normal tissue complication probability (NTCP) is a predictor of radiobiological effects for organs at risk.
+The inclusion of it, or of other biological functions, as an objective function in the mathematical problem modeling and the planning algorithm, is hampered because they are, in general, empirical functions whose derivatives cannot be calculated, see, e.g., \cite{gay-niemierko-ntcp-2007}.
+In the recent paper \cite{nystorm-2020} the authors list issues of immediate clinical and practical relevance to the Proton Therapy community, highlighting the needs for the near future but also in a longer perspective.
+They say that ``...practical tools to handle the variable biological efficiency in Proton Therapy are urgently demanded...''.

 The output of a superiorized version of a constraints-compatibility-seeking algorithm will have smaller (but not minimal) target function $\phi$ value than the output by the same constraints-compatibility-seeking algorithm without perturbations, everything else being equal.
 Even though superiorization is not an exact minimization method, we think of it as an applicable (and possibly, more efficacious) alternative to derivative-free constrained minimization methods applied to the same data for two main reasons: its ability to handle constraints and its ability to cope with very large-size problems.
+This is in contrast with the current state of the art, which is as follows.